TPOF Worldviews

 1.5 Conscious Motive

 Mathematism views the world as a calculable, ordered system understood through logic, patterns, and abstraction.
-Within this worldview, free will is the activity of the “knowing doer”—the one who acts out of conscious knowledge rather than blind impulse.
-This aligns with Mathematism’s emphasis on clarity and ordered control.
-This freedom is questioned by examining whether knowing and doing are truly united, or whether action occurs without full integration of knowledge, undermining precise and systematic self-determination.
+Within this worldview, free will is the activity of the “knowing doer”—one who acts from conscious knowledge rather than blind impulse.
+This aligns with Mathematism’s emphasis on clarity and control.
+Freedom is questioned by examining whether the “knower” and “doer” are truly united, or if action occurs without full integration of knowledge, undermining systematic self-determination.

 1.6 Practical Decision

 Rationalism holds that only ideas drawn from the external, sense-perceptible world are valid, rejecting inner intuition or inspiration.
-In this view, free will is “practical decision”—the ability to guide one’s life through deliberate, purpose-driven reasoning.
-This aligns with Rationalism’s emphasis on objective, reasoned action.
-Yet this freedom is questioned if rational decisions arise in us with the same necessity as instincts, suggesting that even reason may compel us, making freedom merely an appearance.
+In this view, free will is “practical decision”—the ability to guide life through deliberate, reasoned thought.
+This fits Rationalism’s emphasis on objective action.
+Yet freedom involves “questioning rational decisions,” since if they arise with the same necessity as instincts, reason itself may compel us—making freedom appear more as illusion than reality.

 1.7 Ability To Do What You Want

-Psychism sees ideas as real only when living in conscious beings—being capable of holding and expressing them.
-Within this view, free will means the ability to “do what you want,” where action follows personal wanting.
+Psychism sees ideas as real only when alive in conscious beings capable of holding and expressing them.
+In this view, free will means the ability to “do what you want,” with action following personal wanting.
 This fits Psychism’s focus on the being connected to the ideas and motives.
-Yet this freedom is questioned if action is compelled by the strongest motive, suggesting that wanting arises from necessity, not free inner choice.
+Yet freedom involves “questioning the strongest motive,” since if action is always compelled by it, wanting may arise from necessity rather than free inner choice.

 1.8 Unconditioned Will Impulse

-Pneumatism sees reality as animated by spirit, where human beings, as spiritual individuals, not only think but act.
-In this view, free will is the “unconditioned will impulse”—an act of will that appears as an absolute beginning.
-This fits Pneumatism’s belief in inner spiritual spontaneity.
-Yet this freedom is questioned if unseen internal causes—psychic or spiritual—determine the will, suggesting that what feels like a beginning may still be conditioned by hidden inner forces.
+Pneumatism sees reality as animated by spirit, with human beings as spiritual individuals who both think and act.
+In this view, free will is the “unconditioned will impulse”—an act that appears as an absolute beginning.
+This aligns with Pneumatism’s belief in inner spiritual spontaneity.
+Yet freedom involves “questioning invisible causes,” since unseen psychic or spiritual forces may condition the will, making what feels spontaneous still bound by hidden influences.

 1.9 Known Reason

-Monadism holds that reality consists of individual spiritual beings, or monads, each with unique powers of inner conceptual activity.
-In this view, free will means acting from a “known reason,” where thought originates from within and guides action.
-This aligns with Monadism’s emphasis on self-generated concepts.
-Yet this freedom is questioned by examining the origin of these thoughts and whether they are authentic products of genuine thinking or influenced by non-spiritual impulses we share with animals.
+Monadism holds that reality consists of individual spiritual beings—monads—each with unique powers of inner conceptual activity.
+In this view, free will means acting from a “known reason,” with thought arising from within to guide action.
+This fits Monadism’s emphasis on self-generated concepts.
+Yet freedom also involves “questioning the origin” of these thoughts—whether they stem from the spiritual activity of genuine thinking or from non-spiritual impulses shared with animals.

 1.10 Force Of Heart

 Dynamism sees reality as shaped by invisible forces behind all phenomena, including human behavior.
-In this view, free will is found in the “force of heart,” where compassion and will rise above cold intellect.
-This aligns with Dynamism’s emphasis on inner energy driving action.
-Yet this freedom is questioned when recognizing that emotional drives like compassion arise only after thoughts—subtle mental forces behind the scenes—appear in the mind, guiding the heart's response.
+In this view, free will is found in the “force of heart,” where compassion and will rise above cold intellect—aligning with Dynamism’s focus on inner energy.
+Yet freedom also involves “questioning emotional drives,” since feelings like compassion often arise after thoughts—subtle mental forces—have already shaped the heart’s response.

 1.11 Idolized Love

 Phenomenalism holds that the world consists only of appearances shaped by our perception and thought.
-In this view, free will is found in “idolized love,” where idealistic thoughts elevate love beyond instinct.
-This aligns with Phenomenalism’s belief that we add meaning to phenomena through thought.
-Yet this freedom is questioned by recognizing that love itself depends on the thoughts we form about the beloved—revealing that even love is shaped by inner mental constructions.
+In this view, free will is found in “idolized love,” where idealistic thoughts elevate love beyond instinct—aligning with Phenomenalism’s belief that meaning is added through thought.
+Yet freedom also involves “questioning the source of love,” since love depends on the thoughts we form about the beloved, revealing it as shaped by inner mental constructions.

 1.12 Seeing The Good

 Sensationalism holds that only sense-impressions are valid sources of knowledge, rejecting additions from thought or reason.
-In this view, free will is “seeing the good”—where love arises from perceiving admirable qualities in the loved one.
-This fits Sensationalism’s emphasis on direct sensory experience.
-Yet this freedom is questioned by recognizing that “seeing the good” depends on forming a virtuous perception-picture during the act of perception—without which love does not awaken.
+In this view, free will is “seeing the good”—where love arises from perceiving admirable qualities through the senses.
+This contrasts with “blind love,” which overlooks flaws without conscious perception.
+Yet this freedom is questioned, since “seeing the good” depends on forming a virtuous perception-picture during perception—without which love does not truly arise.

 top